From Experience: 6 Ways to Spot Accommodation Scams in Germany

 While there are, on occasion, more affordable options, these are harder to come by nowadays.

-• Sometimes, scammers will reduce the “price” as a way to coax deseprate accommodation searchers into ignoring fishy details of their listing!
+• Sometimes, scammers will reduce the “price” to coax desperate accommodation searchers into ignoring fishy details of their listing!

-• So, be sure to take a look at other apartment/WG prices in the area of the listing to compare!
+• So, be sure to view other apartment/WG prices in the area of the listing first!

 6. The Devil Is in the (Contract) Details!

-• Obvious errors in formatting or German – broken sentences, missing legal terms (a note on this soon), or strange word choices can indicate the listing was hastily put together without proper understanding (or rather, neglect!) of housing laws.
+• Obvious errors in formatting or German: Broken sentences, missing legal terms (a note on this soon), or strange word choices in your accommodation contract can indicate the listing was hastily put together without proper understanding (or rather, neglect!) of housing laws.

-• My experience: When I was reviewing a contract for an apartment I was interested in (that ended up being a scam!), I noticed some grammatical and punctuation errors that you wouldn’t expect from a well-thought-out or official contract.
+• When I was reviewing a contract for an apartment, I noticed some grammatical and punctuation errors that one wouldn’t expect from a well-thought-out or official contract.
+Turns out, it was also a scam!

 Navigating the right platforms can make all the difference in finding trustworthy listings.